2020–21 Scottish Premiership

-The 2020–21 Scottish Premiership was the eighth season of the Scottish Premiership, the highest division of Scottish football (the 124th edition overall of the top national league competition, not including one cancelled due to World War II).
+The 2020–21 Scottish Premiership was the eighth season of the Scottish Premiership, the 124th edition of the highest division of Scottish football.
 The fixtures were published on 6 July 2020, with the season beginning on 1 August, following Scottish Government approval due to the COVID-19 pandemic in Scotland.

 Twelve teams contested the league: Aberdeen, Celtic, Dundee United, Hamilton Academical, Hibernian, Kilmarnock, Livingston, Motherwell, Rangers, Ross County, St Johnstone and St Mirren.
 Celtic were the defending champions, seeking a record-breaking tenth successive title.

-On 7 March, Rangers clinched the title for the 55th time & the 1st time since the new Premiership league format after Celtic drew 0–0 away to Dundee United with 6 games remaining.
-Rangers also completed an unbeaten league season in front of no fans during a pandemic lockdown on 15 May 2021 after a 4–0 win against Aberdeen, This was with 6 games to go, The earliest this 10 year old league has seen (even though it was under special circumstances).
+On 7 March, Rangers clinched their 55th title, their first since 2011, and the earliest title clinching date after Celtic drew 0–0 away to Dundee United with 6 games remaining.
+Rangers also completed an unbeaten league season on 15 May 2021 after a 4–0 win against Aberdeen on the final matchday.

 Teams

 The following teams changed division after the 2019–20 season.